Upcoming Election Schedules

 How to Register

 Registration is open until 5:00 pm 20 days before an election.
-Wisconsin requires 10 days to establish residency at a new address.
+You may also register at the polls on Election Day.
+Wisconsin requires 28 days to establish residency at a new address.
 Temporary absence does not affect residency.
-Time spent away from your residence still counts toward the 10-day residency requirement as long as you intend to return.
+Time spent away from your residence still counts toward the 28-day residency requirement as long as you intend to return.
 When registering, you must present Proof of Residence, a document showing your current name at your current address.
 You cannot register to vote at a post office box.
 View acceptable forms of Proof of Residence.

 During open registration, Village of Frederic residents may register to vote at the Village Hall, 110 Oak Street E.